achimoraites/Food-Blog-BE/README.md

 ```
 The CLI tool will ask for recipes and their ingredients using specified quantities.

-Valid `ingredients` are: "milk", "cacao", "strawberry", "blueberry", "blackberry", "sugar"

-Valid `measures` are: "ml", "g", "l", "cup", "tbsp", "tsp", "dsp", ""

-The above options can be extended by adding more options in the respective Database tables!

 The app will only accept recipes that contain valid ingredients and measures!

 ### Search for recipes